-You know that excellent B2B SaaS content drives brand awareness and revenue, but can you prove it?
-Show your boss that you understand how to create content marketing to increase brand awareness by tracking 6 key metrics—and check out the brand awareness ROI measurement framework we use with our customers.
+Updated March 2023: You know that excellent B2B SaaS content drives brand awareness and revenue, but can you prove it?
+Show your boss that you understand how to use content marketing for brand awareness by tracking 5 key metrics—and check out the brand awareness ROI measurement framework we use with our customers.

 Need a hand writing your B2B SaaS marketing content?
 Check out our content writing services.

 High-quality, actionable B2B SaaS content is the best way to educate customers and foster strong brand awareness.
 In fact, 80% of B2B marketers say that building brand awareness is the top goal achieved through content marketing.

 While it’s clear that using content marketing for brand awareness is an important factor in driving sales, its overall effect on revenue can be hard to pinpoint.